 “Talk about anything!
 Talk about cheese!”

 “Flow is flow man!”

 Grab the attention of your reader from the outset.
 It’s not necessary to set the scene first – jump in with something attention-grabbing.
 Dialogue is a good way to do this, especially if the dialogue is quirky (or about cheese).
 Ok, so cheese won’t work for everyone (except me) but the principle is valid.
 The piece of dialogue above is an hilarious scene from a truly laugh-out-loud film starring Amanda Bynes and Channing Tatum, She’s The Man.

 Be inventive with your opening chapters or scenes.
 Give your readers a reason to continue to read beyond the first word.

 P.S.
-I’m watching TV as I write this and I’m not watching an action film – I’m watching Deal or No Deal.
-I guess inspiration is an odd spectre.
+I’m watching TV as I write this!
+Would you guess from the above that I’m not watching an action film?
+No, actually it’s gameshow Deal or No Deal.
+Inspiration is an odd spectre.
 Either that, or Noel Edmonds is this century’s undiscovered muse.